 - Any self-acquired property in a Mitakshara system is inherited through succession and not survivorship, i.e. entitlement by birth.

-- In case if the deceased is a sole surviving member of the coparcenary, the whole of his property is devolved on his heirs through succession.
+- In case if the deceased is a sole surviving member of the coparcenary, the whole of his property is devolved to his heirs through succession.

 Inheritance by way of Intestate succession (After amendment):

 It can be concluded that before the amendment, the property was inherited by a Hindu female through intestate succession when the coparcener member died leaving behind a coparcenary property (with an assumption that the partition was made prior to his death).
 Otherwise, it was devolved onto the male heirs by survivorship; indicating no absolute ownership over the property by a female heir.
 The Hindu Succession (Amendment) Act came into force in the year 2005 amending Section 4, 6, 23, 24, and 30 of the 1956 Act.
 The primary objective of this amendment was to bring laws that give daughters and wives equal rights with the male coparceners, including subjecting them to the same liabilities and limitations.
 This was not the scenario in the past where although full ownership of property by the female members was sought after, the only property the woman was really entitled to be the ‘stridhan.’

 Read Also – How to Get Succession Certificate

 - Where it was proposed to remove gender discrimination under section 6.

 - Section 23 (omitted) as it disentitled female members to ask for partition in a dwelling house, wholly owned by the joint Hindu family unless the male inheritors agreed to do so.